Conganhluan/The-Ocean-s-Mystery/README.md

 The game is about the adventure to get out of the Life under the Ocean.
-Besides and most important is to find inserts to complete the Collection which reveals the Truth there.
+Besides, the most important thing is to find inserts to complete the Collection which reveals the Truth there.

 # Variables: